What’s this blog all about?

 Since 2011, I’ve been volunteering in an ESL program in the Silicon Valley, teaching American English pronunciation.
 I obtained training in the Compton PESL program (Pronouncing English as a Second Language), and teach lessons to adults who want to improve their English speaking skills.

 ESL Classes Information: WestGate South Hills Church sponsors ESL classes.
 We meet on Mondays at WestGate South Hills Church (6601 Camden Ave, San Jose, CA), For more information on our adult ESL English classes in San Jose, California (runs from September to May every year) contact WestGate South Hills Church at 408-268-1676 or ESL@westgatechurch.org.
-List of this year’s ESL classes here.
-More information here.
+List of last year’s ESL classes here.
+Information on this year’s classes here.

 How did you get into speech /language pathology?